- View or modify configuration settings

 Or, it can be a relative URL like the one you get when you use the Share Link option:

-Email settings must be configured for certain features to work, including notifications and password reset from the Log on screen.
+For installed versions of Dundas BI, email settings must be configured for certain features to work, including notifications and password reset from the logon screen.
+You may have configured these already when deploying.

-Click the Category dropdown and set it to Email to see the available email settings.
-Note that some of the settings are advanced so you'll also need to select the Show Advanced Settings checkbox to see them.
+Set the Category dropdown to Email to filter to the available email settings.
+Note that the Advanced Settings toggle is necessary to see some settings.

-The following table describes the various email settings.
-Dundas BI supports sending email via an SMTP server.
-Or, you can have the email messages delivered as files to a network share folder.
+The following table describes the various settings needed to enable sending emails.
+Dundas BI supports sending email via an SMTP server, or you can have the email messages delivered as files to a network share folder.

 |Email Delivery Type||